The Orion (California State University, Chico): History

 The Orion's first issue was published March 12, 1975.
 The offices were in the basement of Meriam Library.
 The newspaper was eight pages long and in tabloid format.
 There was another student paper on campus, The Wildcat, which was funded by the Associated Students.

 Because of frequent conflicts, The Wildcat removed itself from the campus in 1977, leaving The Orion as Chico State's only student newspaper.
 Today, The Wildcat is known as the Chico News & Review.

 The Orion moved from the Meriam Library basement to the Plumas Hall basement in the mid-1980s.
 The Orion won its first National Newspaper Pacemaker Award in 1989.

 Operation

-The Orion is published every Wednesday of the semester, except for fall semester finals week.
-During finals week of spring semester, a special summer issue is produced.
-Each issue was broadsheet format until 2015 and changed to tabloid format.
-The paper is divided into news, opinion, calendar, arts and sports sections.
+After years operating as a primarily print publication, The Orion has shifted its focus to online content distribution.
+It does, however, publish occasional print issues during most semesters.
+The print publication has been distributed both in broadsheet and tabloid formats.

-The Orion has separate staffs for editorial content, business/advertising, and design.
-Editorial content (and the paper overall) is headed by the editor in chief and the managing editor, business and advertising is headed by the business manager, and design is headed by the art director.
+Editorial content (and the paper overall) is headed by the editor in chief and the managing editor.

 In editorial content, there are four specific departments, covering different types of events: news, opinion, sports and features.
 Each section is headed by an editor, who oversees a staff of reporters.
-Editors choose one of the reporters to be an assistant editor.
-There are also three more departments: copy proofreads and copy edits stories, photo produces picture to be included with the stories and online produces content in conjunction with the other departments for production on the newspaper's Web site.

-Design is divided into two departments: editorial and advertising.
-These departments are headed by a design manager.
-Editorial design helps layout and creates graphics for editorial content, while advertising design designs advertisements for the paper that are sold by the business staff.
-Advertising design is also assigned a member of the copy department who proofreads ads.

-The business department oversees the financial aspects of the paper, selling and placing advertisements, handling costs, and helping the paper stay in budget.